LabSid-USP/RUBEM/tests/fixtures/AUDIT.md

 ### Generating environment of the replaced files

-- Base commit: branch `fix_318` (`eab4553`, "Fix units soil moisture eqution for ch").
+- Base commit: branch `fix_318` (`eab4553`, the Ch soil moisture unit fix).
-- Generator: a developer workstation (win-64, Python 3.13, pcraster 4.4,
-  gdal 3.11, numpy 2.x), **not** the frozen `ci/golden-env.lock` environment.
-  These 12 files therefore carry the last-bit float signature of that host, and the byte-exact `exact` CI job is expected to fail on them until they are regenerated on the `ubuntu-24.04` runner with `tests/fixtures/regenerate_golden.py`, at which point this section must be updated with the runner provenance the way the section below records it.
-  The semantic comparison (`rtol=1e-5`, `atol=1e-8`) that every other environment runs does pass on the replaced bytes.
+- Generator: `python tests/fixtures/regenerate_golden.py` in the environment created from `ci/golden-env.lock` plus `ci/golden-pip.lock` (micromamba,
+  environment name `golden`; linux-64, Python 3.13.7, pcraster 4.4.2,
+  gdal 3.11.5, numpy 2.3.4), run on Ubuntu 24.04.2 under WSL2 on a developer
+  workstation (glibc 2.39-0ubuntu8.4, x86_64, Intel Core i7-12700H).
+- Why this host is acceptable as the generator: byte identity is a property of the C library and CPU, not of the machine, so a host is a valid generator only if it reproduces the runner's bytes.
+That was verified before promoting
+  anything: the run produced the previous goldens' exact digests for the 37 files this change does not touch, and the exact digests the `exact` job on `ubuntu-24.04` reported for the 8 files it does, so the promoted bytes are the runner's bytes. `RUBEM_EXACT_GOLDEN=1 pytest tests -m exact` passes in this environment.
+- The `ubuntu-24.04` runner image remains the canonical reference: if the `exact` job ever disagrees with these bytes, the runner is right and the goldens must be regenerated there, recording the new provenance here.

 ### Impact of the correction (previous goldens vs regenerated)